uberboom/forecast-php/README.md

 ### Cache

-Currently, the package only includes an implementation for the Laravel framework.
+Currently, the package only includes an cache store implementation for the Laravel framework.
 If you want to use the package’s cache functionality, you need to build and inject your own cache store class, which has to implement the `\Uberboom\Forecast\CacheStore\CacheStoreInterface` interface.

 ```php
 $forecast->setCacheStore(new YourCacheStore());